ContracGuardAI/frontend/docs/product/why-us.md

 The AI knows the difference between **Pengadaan Barang** and **Jasa Konsultasi** and applies the right regulations, the right expert persona, and the right compliance checks for each — automatically.

-### 2. Claude AI — The Best Model Available
+### 2. QVAC AI — Local, Fast, Private

-ContractGuard uses **Claude by Anthropic** — consistently ranked the top AI model for legal reasoning, nuance, and following complex instructions.
-The difference shows in contract analysis quality: it doesn't just flag keywords, it understands clause intent.
+ContractGuard uses **QVAC SDK with Qwen3 local models** — all inference runs on your own hardware with no data sent to external APIs.
+Your contract text stays private.

-You choose the model based on the contract stakes:
+Three model tiers give you control over the speed/quality trade-off:
-- **Haiku** — fast, for quick checks
+- **Fast (Llama 3.2 1B)** — for quick checks
-- **Sonnet** — balanced, for daily use
+- **Smart (Qwen3 4B)** — balanced, for daily use
-- **Opus** — maximum depth, for high-value contracts
+- **Best (Qwen3 8B)** — maximum depth, for high-value contracts

 ### 3. Solana — Fast, Cheap, Trustless